 When I was a boy I used to live in this little town outside Casa Grande, Arizona.
-Well, when I say small town, what I actually mean is five houses in the middle of nowhere in the desert with a water tower and and separate generator that ran the electricity for everyone.
-The houses on ether side of mine were owned by grandparents on my moms side and an uncle on my moms side.
+Well, when I say small town, what I actually mean is five houses in the middle of nowhere in the desert, with a water tower and a separate generator that ran the electricity for everyone.
+The houses on either side of mine were owned by grandparents on my mom’s side and an uncle on my mom’s side.
 The two other houses across from us were owned by friends of our family who didn’t want to live in town and wanted to be off the grid.

 As kids back then we didn’t have electronics or video games like the kids of today do.
 Hell, we didn’t even have a television.
 What we did have was an open empty desert, our imaginations, and of course each other, which would consist of me, a sister, four cousins, and three friends; four boys and five girls.
 Often we would play out from early in the morning to late in the evening.
 We would venture far out into the desert landscape playing whatever our imaginations could make up.
 Back then we didn’t have to worry about anyone trying to kidnap us or hurt us in any way.
 We got to be kids.
 Nothing out of the ordinary went on for many years we were out there.
 All that changed when I was fourteen years old.

-One summer night me and three of my cousins were out in the desert not too far from the houses.
-We had started a small bon fire and were sitting around late into the evening talking and telling stories.
+One summer night, three of my cousins and I were out in the desert not too far from the houses.
+We had started a small bonfire and were sitting around late into the evening talking and telling stories.
 As the night wore on, each one of my cousins tired and went back to their homes.
-Sometimes a friend would come sit a while but by eleven in the evening it was just I sitting there watching the embers die out.
+Sometimes a friend would come and sit a while but by eleven in the evening it was just I sitting there watching the embers die out.
 As I was about to get up and call it a night I noticed something strange glowing in the sky.
 It was a bright light that was just stationary in the sky.
-At first it appeared to be a little bright orb far away.
+At first, it appeared to be a little bright orb far away.
 There were no stars out that night as the clouds had settled in reminding us that the monsoon was near.
 So this light stood out.

-I do not know why even to this day, but for some reason I started walking towards it.
+I do not know why even to this day, but for some reason, I started walking towards it.
 Maybe I was curious, maybe I felt like it was calling me.
-Either way I started to walk towards it.
+Either way, I started to walk towards it.
 After walking a few yards I stopped and looked at the time on my light up wristwatch.
-It was 11:15pm.
+It was 11:15 pm.
 I looked at the orb to see that it had gotten bigger.
 Or, more precisely, gotten closer.
 I watched as it started to move around.
-At first it was small movements, like it was swaying.
+At first, it was small movements, like it was swaying.
 Then it started to move really fast as if it was being spun around on a string.
-Then it shot straight up, stopped, shot out away from me, stopped, shot back to wear it was before it started moving, stopped, then it made a flash, like a camera flash.
+Then it shot straight up, stopped, shot out away from me, stopped, shot back to where it was before it started moving, stopped, then it made a flash, like a camera flash.
 Then it shot straight up and disappeared.

-Now from my point of view this all happened in a matter of seconds.
+Now, from my point of view, this all happened in a matter of seconds.
 It was really quick.
 I looked back at my watch.
-It was 2:27am.
+It was 2:27 am.
 I stood there confused.
 Why was it so late?
 That much time couldn’t have passed.
 I looked back at where the embers were.
 They were out.
 I went back to my house.
 As I entered the door, my mom was sitting on the couch.
 When she saw me walk in she jumped up and ran to me, giving me a big hug.
 When she pulled away from me I looked at her eyes.
 I could tell she’d been crying.
 She asked where I was the whole time.
 I told her what happened and what I saw.
 She looked at me for a bit before asking me again where I went off to for so long.
-I tried to tell her that was standing in near the fire and that I thought it was still 11pm.
+I tried to tell her that I was standing near the fire and that I thought it was still 11 pm.

 Nose bleeds would come out of nowhere frequently at random times the following months and I would continue to see what I thought at first was a single creature.
 That all changed that winter.
 It was Christmas Eve and I hadn’t seen it in a few weeks so I wasn’t on alert.
 I had family and friends over and we all had the traditional dinner.
-That night we built a bon fire where we normally would and sat around drinking snuck out alcohol and what not.
-We started telling scary stories and it came my turn.
+That night we built a bonfire where we normally would and sat around drinking snuck out alcohol and whatnot.
+We started telling scary stories and it came to my turn.
 I started telling what I have been seeing.
-First thing out of my cousins mouth was ‘aliens’.
+The first thing out of my cousin’s mouth was ‘aliens’.
 They all laughed.
 I didn’t.
 That was my thought as well and I told them that the night I had supposedly disappeared might be linked since I don’t remember ever leaving that spot.
 I suggested that I might have been abducted by aliens and that’s why I was gone.
 They all laughed again.
 I didn’t.

 We kissed a few minutes when we heard a rustling nearby.
 I quickly turned in the direction of the noise.
 There, standing near the dead brush, was the creature.
-I thought she saw it to because she gasped.
+I thought she saw it too because she gasped.
 I looked to her, only to find her looking in a different direction.
-There, off the the side of where our tents were, was two more of them.
+There, off to the side of where our tents were, were two more of them.
 As quickly as we had seen them, they disappeared.
 She was shaken, as expected.
-At first she was talking about just going back home but then looked out to her house.
+At first, she was talking about just going back home but then looked out to her house.
 It was dark.
 The fire by now was almost out.
 She then turned to me and said she didn’t want to sleep by herself.
 We went to my tent.
 We fell asleep.

 She had stated to me that she hadn’t seen anything since that night.
 She also stated that she must have been a little too drunk and was letting my stories get to her.
 I didn’t argue with her.
 I know we saw them.
 And I continued to for many years.
 Then I left home for college.
 We both attended the same university.
-During my four years I did not see them at all.
-Even after graduation I hadn’t seen them.
-Me and her would eventually get together and marry.
+During my four years, I did not see them at all.
+Even after graduation, I hadn’t seen them.
+She and I would eventually get together and marry.
 We had a child.
 A girl.
 We named her Michelle, after her grandmother.
 Things were looking up for us.

 Michelle was five years old when she first started telling us about the little monsters that would be in her room.
 She said they would look at her from the closet or they’d be hiding somewhere around the house peering out at us.
 I became a little worried as to what she meant.
 She couldn’t really describe them other than they were small and they were monsters.
 Susan would write it off as a child’s imagination at first.
 At least until Michelle saw me watching a movie called Paul.
 When she saw the alien on the screen she exclaimed very loud “that’s them!
 That’s the little monsters!”